russellallen/self/docs/handbook/morphic.rst

 				isRectangular = false

 ..  figure:: images/Figure4.*
-    :height: 364 px
-    :width: 459 px
-    :align: left

-    Figure 4: A new kind of morph has been created by modifying a copy of the standard morph.
+    A new kind of morph has been created by modifying a copy of the standard morph.
 The slots baseDrawOn:, isRectangular, middleMouseDown:, and otherColor have been added to the morph to obtain the new behavior.
 The morph itself appears on the left; an outliner showing its slots appears on the right.

 The new morph's input behavior can be customized by adding the method: